llord1/llord1.github.io/LegalSurvey.md

 Other

 Lawyers may choose different working environments, and such a choice would influence the type of clientele typically encountered.
-Inquiring into a lawyer's work environment can provide additional insight into the language needs of Saint Lucia's legal system.
+Inquiring into Saint Lucian lawyer work environments can provide additional insight into the language needs of the legal system.

 4. Please indicate your area(s) of practice; please check all that apply.